 Instead, relying on your technophile friend who likes reading about the subject for fun is a more reliable source.
 Shane Parrish calls it the work required to have an opinion.

 Investors pick fund managers, presumably to do better than they themselves would.
 Then form an opinion based on what stocks the fund manager holds.
-That’s like asking an electrician to fix your circuit board, then having an opinion on his competence based on the tools he chooses.
+That’s like asking an electrician to fix your circuit board, then having an opinion on his competence based on his chosen tools.
 An unfortunate side-effect is some fund managers pick stocks with the most marketable stories “You can’t go wrong with this high ROE market leader (at any price)!”.

 Bezos added an interesting comment in his 2017 letter about high standards being domain-specific.
 We know this intuitively.

 After some level of professional, business, even investing success, it’s easy to believe our experience and skills are suited to any environment.
-A good decision-making framework tells us when that might not be the case and to let someone else make the decision.
+A good decision-making framework tells us when that might not be the case and lets someone else make the decision.

-If it makes through it through the “avoid” filters then you know you’ll need to figure it out.
+If it makes it through the “avoid” filters, then you know you’ll need to figure it out.

 1: Make some space

 In Thinking, Fast and Slow, the subject of Nobel-winning research kickstarted the field of behavioural finance with its list of nearly 150 cognitive biases.
-In the book, Daniel Kahneman made a statement that if internalized, will improve the quality of most of our decisions, and probably, our lives.
+In the book, Daniel Kahneman made a statement that, if internalized, it will improve the quality of most of our decisions, and probably, our lives.